Kinetic

 Build an aspirational product experience in After Effects and watch a video.
 (Often, the shipped product couldn't replicate the custom motion captured in AE.)

-✅ Beautiful UIs and motion.
+Beautiful UIs and imaginative motion

-❌ Unrealistic motion capabilities.
+Unrealistic motion capabilities

 Low-fi & Static